openrewrite/rewrite-docs/v1beta/visitors.md

 Generally refactoring visitors must be called on the root AST element to function correctly.
 Otherwise, internal state like cursors are not accurate.
 More general purpose visitors can be invoked on any element in the tree.
 {% endhint %}

 Since refactor visitors are invoked on their root AST element, the net effect of this pattern is that the visitor receives a top-level AST element and produces a potentially changed top-level AST element.
 All language-specific, top-level AST elements implement the SourceFile interface, which allows an AST tree to be correlated to the source file path.
-See the next section on [Recipes](recipes.md) that describes in greater detail how Rewrite manages changes to a collection of top-level AST elements to produce source code or Git-style diffs.
+See the next section on [Recipes](recipes.md) that describes in greater detail how OpenRewrite manages changes to a collection of top-level AST elements to produce source code or Git-style diffs.

 {% hint style="warning" %}
 In almost all circumstances, it is important to call the visit method on the super to ensure the refactoring operation navigates deeper down the tree to find all places where the operation should be applied.